 Conscious Style Guide and The Conscious Language Newsletter were launched in 2015, but the idea behind them unfolded in 2011.
 Karen Yin, the writer/editor behind AP vs. Chicago and the Editors of Color Database, wanted to feature work on kind, compassionate, mindful, empowering, respectful, and inclusive language in one place.
 Many of us seek terminology that is more accurate, logical, and reasonable but don’t have the time or the will to comb through the Internet.
-Though many marginalized communities had published media guides, locating these was another story.
-And once you found one, it might not capture opposing perspectives.
-Conscious Style Guide will help you form and polish your rationale to make educated choices.
+Though many marginalized communities have created media guides, locating them was challenging—and once you found one, it might not present opposing perspectives.
+Conscious Style Guide helps you construct and polish your rationale to make educated choices.
 The point is to peel back the layers and invite you into the discussion.
 Increasing access meant increasing awareness; increasing awareness meant increasing use.

 Conscious language is tipping because we are pushing.

 What Is Conscious Language, Anyway?

 Some words are more apt than others.
 The most important part of conscious language is the conscious part—our intention.
 Good writers consciously use disagreeable language to strike a dissonant tone.
-The goal is not to be inoffensive or politically correct (whatever that means), because even language intended to be inclusive and considerate is deeply offensive to many.
-If you’re interested in conscious language, then know your intention, and evoke and provoke skillfully.
+The goal is not to be inoffensive or politically correct (whatever that means), because even language intended to be inclusive and considerate can be received the wrong way.
+If you’re interested in conscious language, then clarify your intention and evoke and provoke skillfully.

 As with life, have fun with language.